configcat/docs/website/docs/sdk-reference/android.md

 ### Default user

-There's an option to set a default user object that will be used at feature flag and setting evaluation.
+There's an option to set a default User Object that will be used at feature flag and setting evaluation.
 It can be useful when your application has a single user only, or rarely switches users.

-You can set the default user object either on SDK initialization:
+You can set the default User Object either on SDK initialization:

 ```java